Fais-007/testcase-runner/README.md

 ## How to use

-1 - Make text file with same name as code file name (.txt).
+1 - Make text file with name (test.txt).
 2 - Save your test case in that text file.
 3 - Write your code in main file and execute, to get test case use Run Testcase from context menu or use shortcut (ctrl+f1) or command Run Testcase.